Trevor Immelman: Professional career

 On 13 December 2007, Immelman withdrew from the South African Airways Open due to severe discomfort around his ribcage area and a problem breathing.
 He went into surgery the following Tuesday, 18 December 2007, and doctors discovered a lesion approximately the size of a golf ball on his diaphragm.
 (Immelman remarked in an interview on the obvious irony of the size of the lesion).
 It was diagnosed as a calcified fibrosis tumor.
 After more tests they discovered that it was benign.
 Nevertheless, treatment and recovery caused him to miss the first eight weeks of the 2008 PGA Tour season.
 However, Immelman came back to win the 2008 Masters Tournament.
 Despite scoring a double bogey on the 70th hole, the par 3 16th, Immelman finished with a score of 8 under par, beating favourite Tiger Woods by three strokes.

 In June 2009, Immelman announced he would withdraw from the U.S. Open due to tendonitis in his left wrist and elbow, which plagued him for much of the 2009 and 2010 seasons.
 As the 2013 PGA Tour neared its conclusion, Immelman's winless streak extended to five years; he was forced to play in the Web.com Tour Finals after he failed to make the FedEx Cup playoffs and his five-year exemption for winning the Masters expired.
 Immelman won the Hotel Fitness Championship, the first of four Web.com Tour Finals tournaments, and finished the Finals in sixth place to regain his PGA Tour card for 2014.

 2018 saw a resurgence in Immelman's career.
-Focusing on the European Tour, he made the cut in 8 out of 13 events, with a best finish of T3 at the Aberdeen Standard Investments Scottish Open.
+Focusing on the European Tour, he made the cut in 8 out of 13 events, with a best finish of T3 at the Scottish Open.
 In the event he had a chance to qualify for The Open Championship via the Open Qualifying Series, but missed an eight-foot birdie putt on the last and lost out to Jens Dantorp by world rankings.
 However, with the finish, Immelman moved from 1,380th in the world to 420th, his highest ranking since 2014.
 Immelman finished 77th on the Race to Dubai standings, regaining full status for the 2019 season.